remorses/unframer/unframer/README.md

 -   Internationalization is not supported

+## Future Compatibility

+Every Framer runtime change is upstreamed automatically via Github Actions to this [file](unframer/src/framer.js) and an example app is deployed [here](https://unframer-nextjs-app.vercel.app/).
+This means that if something breaks it's easy to bisect the specific change and fix it.

+For example in May 2024 Framer upgraded to React 19 and unframer broke, the reason was that framer runtime no longer injected ssr styles to `head` because react should do it automatically from version 19, this however broke unframer when using react 18, but i was able to quickly fix it by adding back the code to inject styles to `head` in unframer.

 ## Example

 Look at the [nextjs-app](./nextjs-app) folder for an example and the deployed example [here](https://unframer-nextjs-app.vercel.app/)